hpssjellis/tedx-feb-2026-educational-duality/README.md

 1. Who’s Awake When the Machine Is Wrong?
 Automation is impressive; oversight is essential.

+Hello I am Jeremy Ellis and this is my TedX

 2. Someone Still Has to Know How to Fly.
 Would you trust a pilot who’s never seen a cockpit?

 Let me start with a simple question: Would you get on a fully automated plane if no one on board knew how to fly?
 Not as a backup.
 Not in an emergency.
 Not even to notice when something feels wrong.
 That is the moment we are living in with AI.
 The systems are powerful.
 The automation is impressive.
 But the safety of the entire flight still depends on whether a human can recognize when the machine is drifting off course.
 Education is not about resisting technology.
 It is about making sure someone is awake and in the cockpit.